catalyst-cloud/catalystcloud-docs/source/block-storage/faq.rst

 the volumes thin provisioned nature, and preserve the nature of any sparse files that may exist on the original disk.

+The following code block is a template for you to fill in with your
+requirements:

 .. code-block:: bash

   rsync -avxHAXSW --numeric-ids --info=progress2 /data/ /mnt/data_new/